Post Frame Achieves Sustainable Benefits Without Prohibitive Cost Restraints

 Owners used post-frame construction to develop this Net Zero residence.
 Learn more about post-frame projects »

-LEED Credits Inherent in Design and Construction Methodology
+LEED Credits Inherent in Methodology

 When seeking LEED Certification at any level, every advantage counts.
 Post-frame construction's myriad sustainable features makes earning LEED rating points that much less difficult.
 Here are some areas where post-frame construction adds LEED value-added benefit: